LLWarrenP/ST-Smart-Dehumidifier/README.md

 The dehumidifier is plugged into a smart switch which simply turns the power on and off depending on the relative humidity reading from the external humidity sensor of some sort.
 Depending on the sensor it might not report changes very frequently or it could blast out a lot of noise (aka same readings).
 Some of the battery powered sensors might have fewer reports in an effort to save battery while others may report lots of data.

 This app depends on your dehumidifier to be able to run continuously (i.e. have a drain) and be able to auto-restart from power off.
 For those that are worried about turning on and off the power on the dehumidifier, don’t.
 It won’t shorten the life but there is a feature to ensure a minimum off cycle time if so desired.
+The app also can optionally monitor doors and windows equipped with contact open/close sensors to avoid running the dehumidifier.

 # Required Devices
 1. A switch that is controllable by SmartThngs
 2. A humidity sensor that reports to SmartThings
+3. (optional) A door or window equipped with a contact open/close sensor

 # Installation